cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     npm test
   ```

-  Tests should pass. _Should_ as in, there is no protocol guarantee that they will, but it looks like they do.
+  Tests should pass. _Should_ as in there is no protocol guarantee that they will, but it looks like they do.

-### Stopping it
+### Stopping Compose

 To stop your whole setup, run: